lululuyuanyuanyuanGe/3dvla-starvla_framework/README.md

 - Full list and download links: assets/MODEL_ZOO.md

+⚠️⚠️⚠️ **Note on Hugging Face availability**
+Due to Hugging Face Hub storage restrictions, some model weights are not yet uploaded there.
+This is a temporary limitation and not related to the training or upload scripts.
+We are in contact with Hugging Face to unlock more storage.

 Status: rolling release.
 If you need early access or encounter broken links, please open an issue.

 # 🗺️ Roadmap